 Interview with an Expert–Gerardo Gacharná, interview by Leyla Torres for Origamigos, the OrigamiSpirit membership, in 2021.

-Gerardo Gacharná: Useful models from Colombia, interview by Juan Arriagada for Mini Neo; a fanzine in 2012.
+Gerardo Gacharná: Useful models from Colombia, interview by Juan Arriagada for Mini Neo, an e-zine in 2012.

-Diálogos Origámicos: a Spanish-language online group for conversing about and sharing origami; since 2020.
+Diálogos Origámicos (founder): a Spanish-language online group for conversing about and sharing origami, since 2020.